CIDFriendsCentral/CIDFriendsCentral.github.io/content/Laser Cutters/Settings.md

 `Speed` controls how fast the laser moves, and `Power` controls how much power the laser outputs.

-If you have an image, there will be a panel labeled `Bitmap Options`
+If you have an image, there will be a panel labeled `Bitmap Options`.

 ![image](/images/221.png)